jasperalbers/nest-benchmarks/README.md

 pip install dicthash --user
 ```

-On Piz-Daint we use Python 3 `module load cray-python/3.6.5.1`.
+On Piz-Daint we use the Python 3 `module load cray-python/3.6.5.1`.

 #### To run 4x4: